cysouw/diathesis/text/c05_case.md

 ### [ NA | DN ] Accusative/dative inversive

-I know of only a few verbs with this very special passive-like diathesis [@next a,b].
-There are a few more cases of this alternation with reflexive marking see [@sec:reflexive-sich-dative-passive].
-Note that the alternant with the dative [@next b] needs a very special adverbial, typically *nichts*, *was*, or *wenig* (negative polarity).
+The verb *nutzen* either meand 'to use' [@next a] or 'to benefit' [@next b] with almost reversed argument marking.

 ::: ex
 a.
 Der Arbeiter nutzt den Hebel.
 b.
 Der Hebel nutzt dem Arbeiter wenig.
 :::

+I know of only a few verbs with this very special passive-like diathesis.
+There are a few more cases of this alternation with reflexive marking see [@sec:reflexive-sich-dative-passive].
+Note that the alternant with the dative [@last b] needs a very special adverbial, typically *nichts*, *was*, or *wenig* (i.e. negative polarity).

 **Attested Verbs**